 If you’re going to get approved for an unsecured loan, but you have bad credit, it’ll probably only happen with the help of a co-signer.
 That person applies for the loan with you, promising to repay the loan if you fail to do so.
 Your co-signer needs to have good credit and sufficient income to pay off the loan.

 If they want to buy a home, it may be impossible until your loan is paid off.
-Your co-signer is on the hook if anything happens and you’re unable to repay your loan.
+Your co-signer is on the hook if anything happens and you’re unable to repay.
 If you’re unemployed or injured (or worse), lenders will go after the co-signer for any remaining loan balance.
-If a co-signer can’t afford to pay off your loan, his credit will suffer.
+If a co-signer can’t afford to pay off your loan, their credit will suffer.